MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-audit.md

 `pgaudit` allows you to configure session or object audit logging.
 [Session audit logging](https://github.com/`pgaudit`/`pgaudit`/blob/master/README.md#session-audit-logging) emits detailed logs of executed statements.
 [Object audit logging](https://github.com/`pgaudit`/`pgaudit`/blob/master/README.md#object-audit-logging) is audit scoped to specific relations.
 You can choose to set up one or both types of logging.

-Once you have [enabled `pgaudit`](#installing-the-extension), you can configure its parameters to start logging.
+Once you [enable `pgaudit`](#installing-the-extension), you can configure its parameters to start logging.

-To configure `pgaudit` you can follow these instructions:
+To configure `pgaudit`, you can follow these instructions:

 Using the [Azure portal](https://portal.azure.com):